ilyasergey/YSC2229/source/week-11-bst.rst

     match v with
     | Some n -> n.parent := parent u
     | _ -> ()

+Notice the comparison via ``when u == l`` in the implementation above.
+This is essential: node references must be compared using OCaml's "shallow" equality mechanism, as structural "deep" equality on references (``=``) in the case of linked data structures, such as BSTs, may lead to errors that are `very` difficult to debug.

 Let us now discuss possible scenarios for removing a node ``z`` from the tree ``T`` by preserving the BST property.